The Lipscomb University Alumni Association is here to serve alumni through specific programs in order to impact and reach as many alumni as possible.

 Featured Alumni Groups

-The GOLD Network refers to every member of Lipscomb's graduating classes from the past 10 years—the Graduates of the Last Decade (GOLD).
-GOLD strives to create a community among young professionals while encouraging connection to Lipscomb through a variety of programs which are focused on networking, education and service.
+The Young Alumni program is for each undergraduate of Lipscomb's graduating classes from the past five years.
+The program strives to create a community among young professionals while encouraging connection to Lipscomb through a variety of programs which are focused on networking, education and service.

 How to get involved: